-St. Joseph’s Healthcare System’s Cancer Services is a regional leader in clinical cancer care.
+St. Joseph’s Health’s Cancer Services is a regional leader in clinical cancer care.
 Offering a full complement of world-class inpatient and outpatient services, our nationally recognized expert and experienced staff provide a broad spectrum of high-quality, multidisciplinary care options that focus on prevention, diagnosis, treatment and support services — all carefully tailored to meet the unique, highly personal needs of each patient while maintaing a deep sense of compassion.

 Receiving a diagnosis of cancer can be frightening and confusing.
 If you, a family member, or a friend has recently been diagnosed with cancer, you probably have many questions about the disease and how to get treatment.
 At St. Joseph’s Radiation Oncology locations, we are here to help you understand your treatment options and get the right care.

 The information on this site was created by physicians and other members of the radiation oncology team who provide expertise on the topics presented.
 However, this is for informational purposes only and should not be used in place of advice from a medical professional.
 If you have questions about a specific treatment, please ask your radiation oncologist.

 To help you and your family better understand the treatment options available, we have created this website to explain how radiation therapy is used to safely and effectively treat cancer.